This post may contain affiliate links. See our affiliate disclaimer here.

 No.

-Sometimes I miss having a bathtub.
-I realize that as a man it sounds weird acknowledging that I miss bathtubs, but I don’t care.
+Sometimes, I miss having a bathtub.
+I realize that, as a man, it sounds weird to acknowledge that I miss bathtubs, but I don’t care.
 Baths are awesome.
-I guess what I’m saying is, every now and then I DO miss some little luxuries like dishwashers and amazing wifi.
+I guess what I’m saying is that every now and then, I do miss some little luxuries like dishwashers and amazing Wi-Fi.

 But as far as space goes, I never feel cramped or tired of living in a small space.
 At least not in the past six years of RV travel.
 Plus, it helps if we keep our space clean.
 We do the dishes after almost every meal and make the bed every morning and somehow that makes the RV feel so much bigger.